A high-speed chase occurs when:

 police are not immune to being fatally injured in high speed chases…

 Authorities maintain that high-speed pursuits are necessary when uncooperative drivers or suspects flee the cops.
 The belief pursuing criminals will send criminals a message they won’t be chased.
 So this gives them no reason to fear the police when they are operating a vehicle.

-In effect, many police feel that while casualties are unfortunate, especially when it is an innocent bystander or police officer.
-Also, it is an unavoidable consequence of the job.
-Their attitude is that society should do a better job instilling patriotism, love of country, and respect for the Constitution.
-That way, we would likely return to the low crime rates of the '50s.
+In effect, many police feel casualties are unfortunate, especially when it is an innocent bystander or police officer, but this is an unavoidable consequence of policing.
+The police usually have the attitude that society should do a better job instilling patriotism, love of country, and respect for the Constitution to return to the low crime rates of the ’50s.

 The Justice Department has labeled high speed chases “the most dangerous of all ordinary police activities.”
 (Source.)
 They have advised reducing these pursuits that all police departments set strict guidelines.
 These are to determine when law enforcement officers should or should not chase a driver fleeing.

-Even with the Justice Departments' warnings about police chases, it is still up to the police departments.
-And most leave it to the officer's discretion whether they should pursue a fleeing driver or not.
-There is proof with police records that the officers do not always make the right choice.
+Even with the Justice Departments’ warnings about police chases, it is still up to the police departments, with most officers having discretion in choosing to pursue fleeing drivers.
+Police records prove some officers fail to make the right choice, causing mass casualties along the way.

 In California, a review of the high-speed chase police department records show that approximately 89% or more of these pursuits were for minor violations.
 So vehicle code issues such as expired registration, speeding, and reckless driving.
 In defense of law enforcement agencies and officers, it is not solely their fault these pursuits occur.